How To Clean and Preserve Precious Wool & Cashmere At Home

 Mic drop moment: Wool and cashmere can be washed at home.
-In fact, washing your knits is actually better for them than dry cleaning, which strips fibers of their natural oils responsible for keeping them soft and supple.
-So cozy up to our cleaning and care tips and solutions for your woolen sweaters, blankets, scarves, and coats.
-Everything you need to know is here.
+In fact, washing your knits can actually be better for them than dry cleaning, which can potentially strip fibers of their natural oils responsible for keeping them soft and supple.
+So cozy up to our cleaning and care tips and solutions for your washing your cashmere sweaters, blankets, scarves, and coats.
+Everything you need to know about washing cashmere garments is here.

-Go Under: Submerge your items and gently agitate them with your hands to evenly distribute soap and water.
+Go Under: Submerge your items and gently agitate them to evenly distribute soap and water.
 Soak for up to 30 minutes.

 Rinse Clear: Run cool water through items until rinse water is no longer soapy.
 Do not wring.
 Instead, gently press the water out of your items between your hands or against the sink.